ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 Once Terraform completes, it will have created:
 * a resource group
 * a Cloud Foundry space
+* a vpc and a subnet
-* a Kubernetes cluster with a worker pool and a zone attached to it
+* a Kubernetes cluster with a worker pool
 * a database
 * a Kubernetes secret with the database credentials
-* a storage
+* a Cloud Object Storage instance
-* a Kubernetes secret with the storage credentials
+* a Kubernetes secret with the Cloud Object Storage credentials
 * a logging(LogDNA) instance
 * a monitoring(Sysdig) instance
 * a `development.env` file under the `outputs` directory in your checkout.
 This file has environment variables you could reference in other scripts